 Tracking down any ‘lost’ pensions you might have

-The average Briton has 11 jobs in their lifetime which means you could have a dozen or more unrelated pension contracts floating around in your name
+According to insurer LV, the average person has 9 jobs in their lifetime which means you could have a dozen or more unrelated pension contracts floating around in your name.

 Pensions and divorce